hammerheim-game/hammerheim-rules/8-scenarios.md

 their retail value).
 5 A gallantly decorated military crate, locked and branded with the royal seal of Bretonnia.
-Inside you find a knight's lance, and on a roll of 5+, a suit of gromril armor.
+Inside you find a knight's lance, and on a roll of 5+, a suit of gromril armour.
 6 An ornately carved and decorated armoire, inside which hangs a randomly generated magical artifact.
 Roll on the magical artefact's table, re-rolling for any artifacts that have already